jrin771/Everything-LLMs-And-Robotics/README.md

-# Everything-AI-And-Robotics
+# Everything-LLMs-And-Robotics
-The world's largest GitHub Repository for the intersection of AI + Robotics
+The world's largest GitHub Repository for the intersection of LLMs + Robotics

-ok yeah that levels up the ambition.
-What does this even have?
-Is it worth it to have such a large repository?
-Perhaps, but I think it's worth having anyways.
-It literally is: If it includes AI and Robotics, put it here.
-Is this something even worth having over LLMs + Robotics?
-Perhaps.
-But I'll see what currently exists and this would, uh, be pretty wild to have as an acceleration thing.

-Why I made this: An Explanation (blue link here)
+Why I made this: An Explanation (blue link here) (This explanation also includes why I'm not filing it under an "awesome" category, because I wanted to do a fundamental restructuring of this topic and I think I can do better than what currently exists).

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)